agriffard/agriffard.github.io/src/contents/2017-02-22-orchard-harvest-2017-day-2.md

 Benedek gave a sneak peek on the existing features available in Orchard CMS to handle Localization and Translations.

-You can retrieve the localization files here [http://orchardproject.net/localization](http://orchardproject.net/localization)and contribute to the translations on <https://crowdin.com/project/orchard-cms>
+You can retrieve the localization files here [http://orchardproject.net/localization](http://orchardproject.net/localization) and contribute to the translations on <https://crowdin.com/project/orchard-cms>

 ![BenedekFarkas](/assets/blog/Harvest/2017/BenedekFarkas.jpg)